defencedigital/moduk-service-manual/src/content/start-with-your-users.md

 You need to:

-1. Write the minimum amount of content users need to do the task
+1. Write the minimum amount of content users need to do the task.
-2. Test the content with actual or potential users
+2. Test the content with actual or potential users.

 This helps you: